Prospective Black Law Students

 - financial need;

-- an intention to apply to Western Law for the following application cycle.
+- an intention to apply to Western Law in a forthcoming application cycle; and

 Application Package